Heroku Ruby Support

 file contains a railties

-gem, and the gem version is greater than or equal to 3.0.0, and less than 4.0.0.
+gem, and the gem version is 3.0.0 or later, and earlier than 4.0.0.
 Apps recognized as Rails 3.x apps are denoted with a -----> Ruby/Rails app detected

 at deploy-time.